About the Site

 The meaning of Lourdes grotto gardens is complex: their purpose was and is to encourage faith through their beauty and through the story they represent: the Lourdes visions, Bernadette’s unshakeable faith, and the miraculous healings at Lourdes over the past 150 years.
 The scene depicted by grottos allows us to imagine ourselves in Bernadette’s place: what if Mary chose to reveal herself to us?
 Would we be able to convince others of what we had experienced, and how would our lives change as a result?

 And the human stories associated with grottos are often dramatic.
-Some were built after a priest or church member made a vow to Mary to build a shrine to her if she would intercede and allow them to survive a perilous situation: a life-threatening illness; a harrowing battle aboard a warship; German concentration camps.
+Some were built after a priest or church member made a vow to Mary to build a shrine to her if she would intercede to allow them to survive a perilous situation: a life-threatening illness; a harrowing battle aboard a warship; German concentration camps.
 Several grottos in the US have been associated with healings, and many more have been the sites of regular pilgrimage events with thousands participating.

 Grottos are indeed special places, ones worth preserving and visiting.
 In addition to their beauty, the stories of their history remind us that religious faith used to be a much larger part of most people’s lives than it is today, and they can show us how to be more faith-filled in the present.
-It is haunting to see the remnants of grottos at decommissioned churches and shuttered convents, and sometimes historic photos are all that remain of these once-revered gardens of faith.

 I’m writing a book about Lourdes grottos that I hope to publish in a couple of years.
 In the meantime, I’m documenting these fascinating spaces in this website.

 - I’ll write separate posts for the Lourdes grotto I’ve found for which there is a lot of information.
-Some grottos were widely publicized in newspapers and postcards, and held annual pilgrimages, and may have published detailed descriptions about their construction: who, why and how they were built.
+Some grottos were widely publicized in newspapers and postcards, and held annual pilgrimages, and may have published detailed descriptions about their construction: who, why, and how they were built.

-- This process will take some time, as I’ve found more than 1,500 US grottos so far (and I will eventually add Canadian grottos too).
+- This process will take some time, as I’ve found more than 1,600 US grottos so far (and I will eventually add Canadian grottos too).